ceg3/blog-design-js/README.md

-Pure JS front-end project from ilovecoding.org course.
+Pure HTML and CSS front-end project from ilovecoding.org course.